create-softdev/softdev-program/modules/02-Setup/3-E-install-nodejs.md

 # Install NodeJS

-NodeJS is a program that allows us to run JavaScript programs in the command line.
+NodeJS (also called "Node") is a program that allows us to run JavaScript programs in the command line.
 We will be using it extensively.

 ## Install NodeJS